JoyBassie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that takes a list of words as input and prints only words that appear exactly once.
+Create a script that displays the 10 newest files in the current directory.

-Input format: One line, one word
+Requirements:

-Output format: One line, one word
+One file per line
-Words should be sorted
+Sorted from the newest to the oldest